willsofts/aidb/test_readme.txt

 List all course name and cost from training schedule Find out registered trainee's name in March,2024
 Find out top most training days from training schedule

+Vision:
+curl -X POST http://localhost:8080/api/vision/ask -d "image=3ed56d2c-ff93-4b41-a9ee-548db3a31b70&query=Extract text from image" curl -X POST http://localhost:8080/api/vision/quest -d "query=Extract text from image&image=image-data-base64"

+Google Vision API:
+1. Create a service account with the roles your application needs, and a key for that service account, by following the instructions in Creating a service account key.
+2. Set the environment variable GOOGLE_APPLICATION_CREDENTIALS to the path of the JSON file that contains your credentials set GOOGLE_APPLICATION_CREDENTIALS=KEY_PATH_TO_JSON_FILE ex. set GOOGLE_APPLICATION_CREDENTIALS=D:\AI\key\service_account_key.json